-College Algebra / Statistics (DC)
+Business Math / Statistics (DC)

-- Grade of 80 or above in Algebra 2
+Grade of 80 or above in Algebra 2

-- Achieve a satisfactory score on the TJC Math Placement Test, THEA, or Accuplacer or be TSIexempt
+Achieve a satisfactory score on the TJC Math Placement Test, TSI, or be TSI-exempt

-- Department approval
+Department approval

-College Algebra is offered during the fall semester and includes the study of quadratics; polynomial, rational, logarithmic, and exponential functions; systems of equations; progressions; sequences and series; and matrices and determinants.
+Business Math is offered in the fall or spring semester and includes the study of linear, quadratic, exponential and logarithmic functions; matrices; topics in finance including interest rates, annuities, loans and amortization; and an introduction into probability and statistics.

 Statistics is offered in the spring semester and is an introductory course which focuses on the collection, tabulation, and analysis of data, normal and binomial distributions, linear regression and correlation, testing of hypothesis and utilization of computers in statistical application.
 Students taking this course for dual credit must meet the college's guidelines.
 Students who successfully complete this course will receive three additional points added to their semester averages.